jonathann445/TR-Tea-Shop/README.md

-# Tea-Shop in React & Redux + Django
+# TR Tea Shop in React & Redux + Django

 ```
-Tea-Shop, with a frontend built in React & Redux and a backend built in Django API.
+TR Tea Shop, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo